 write means that files can be created and deleted, and

-htdocsas world-writeable is an invitation to be hacked, as is putting a file with sensitive information (such as error logs) in a public directory.
+htdocsas world-writable is an invitation to be hacked, as is a file with sensitive information (such as error logs) in a public directory.

 If you don't want a file viewable to the public, do not put it under